 As a victim of two severe car crashes, I learned the marvelous value of Pilates during my recovery from multiple surgeries.
 I worked postoperatively with my physical therapists to incorporate Pilates into my rehabilitation.
 My dramatic recoveries propelled me into further studies in anatomy and physical therapy.
 These studies greatly enriched my teaching and attracted many medical clients to my practice.

-My favorite movement teachers have included dancers Maria Tallchief and Jillian Hessel, as well as John Geary, Maria Leone, Kathy Grant, Marie Jose Blom, Eric Franklin, Madeleine Black, Leslie Frank, Mari Winsor and many others.
-My most recent certification (2016) is with the international Pilates Method Alliance.
+My favorite movement teachers have included dancers Maria Tallchief and Jillian Hessel, as well as John Geary, Maria Leone, Kathy Grant, Marie Jose Blom, Eric Franklin, Madeleine Black, Leslie Frank, Mari Winsor, Mary Bowen and many others.
+My most recent certification (good through 2020) ) is with the international Pilates Method Alliance.
 Previous certifications included the Physical Mind Institute of NYC, among others.
 I also enjoyed working some years teaching Stott Pilates and studying in different studios to learn therapeutic techniques.
 Learning Pilates medical adaptations as a specialty expanded my knowledge of teaching clients with diseases and injuries and it helped my understanding of clients who are runners or who play sports such as tennis and golf.
-I am fascinated by and passionate about Pilates, I continue training in different aspects of Pilates to this day.
+I am fascinated by and passionate about Pilates, I continue training in different aspects of Pilates every year.
 During the last two years, I completed my certifications in teaching Pilates for ALS, Cerebral Palsy, and Multiple Sclerosis.
+I have also begun accepting individual clients with Down’s Syndrome and Aspberger Syndrome.
 Occasionally I still serve as a body model at various Pilates events and conferences.